eziraa/technews/README.md

 - Flutter: Flutter is Google’s UI toolkit for building natively compiled applications for mobile, web, and desktop from a single codebase.
 - Firebase: Firebase is a platform developed by Google for creating mobile and web applications.
 It provides various services such as authentication, real-time database, cloud storage, and more.

+## Getting Started

+To get started with this project, follow the steps below:

+### Prerequisites

+- Make sure you have Flutter installed.
+You can install it from [here](https://flutter.dev/docs/get-started/install).
+- Create a Firebase project and configure it with your Flutter app.
+You can find detailed instructions [here](https://firebase.google.com/docs/flutter/setup).